rongkangw/tp/docs/UserGuide.md

 * `find Andy` then `deleteMember 1` removes the 1st member in the **search result**.

 <box type="important" seamless>

-    You should run `listMembers` or `find` first, then look for the index of the member you want to delete.
+**Note**: You should run `listMembers` or `find` first, then look for the index of the member you want to delete.
 Otherwise, you might accidentally delete the wrong member.
 </box>

 ### Listing all members : `listMembers`